 The interior lighting operates on 12-volt DC power only.
 When connected to a 120-volt source or using the generator, the power converter transforms 120-volts to 12-volts.
 However, when not connected to 120-volts, the entire load of lights, water pump, exhaust fans, etc., is on your 12-volt battery.
 Use conservatively to minimize battery discharging.

-NOTE: Without an isolator switch (dealer installed option), your truck battery will also be drained when using 12-volt components.
+NOTE: Without an isolator switch (dealer installed option) or the optional Battery Separator, your truck battery will also be drained when using 12-volt components.

 BATTERY AND COMPARTMENT